yusefmosiah/choir-collective/docs/Backend_Models.md

 # Message → StateVector
 #   - Content as position
 #   - Approvals as momentum
-#   - Status as quantum state
+#   - Status as harmonic pattern
 #
 # Transitions → Evolution
 #   - Validation as measurement